Tiny gingerbread houses on a pillow of vanilla bean ice cream. These make ahead edible snow globes are the cutest, easy Christmas dessert in the land.

 The houses can be made days in advance.
 If you use an icing recipe with raw egg whites you just have to keep them in the fridge.
 If you use one that uses meringue powder you can just keep them in an airtight container.
-The night (or morning … who am I to judge) you're going to serve them just plop a couple of scoops of vanilla ice cream in a glass.
+The night you're going to serve them just plop a couple of scoops of vanilla ice cream in a glass.

 Let it melt a tiny bit before you put the gingerbread house on top.
 Serve as is, or top with some chopped pistachios like I did in the photo above.
-The recipe I use for gingerbread is one from an old Better Homes and Gardens cookbook.
-It’s online now though so you can use it even if you don’t have the cookbook.
 For Royal Icing I don't really use a recipe.
-I add 2 cups of powdered sugar to my Kitchen Aid and then add one egg white at a time until it's a consistency I like.
+I just add 1.5 cups of powdered sugar to my Kitchen Aid with one egg white and ½ teaspoon of vanilla and mix.
+If it needs a bit more thinning I add tiny bits of water at a time until it's the consistency I like.

 It should be thin enough to pipe but not so thin it's runny when you pipe it.
 Then I add 1 tsp. of artificial, clear vanilla.
 If you use real vanilla which is dark brown, your icing won't be pure white.